AdamTKoy/c-projects/README.md

 # C Projects

-> Coding projects completed for CS 341: System Programming at the University of Illinois Urbana Champaign
->
+This repository contains several coding projects written in C for a Linux environment.

-> Please note: the files listed below were partially or entirely written by me.
+Please note: only the files listed below were entirely or partially written by me.
 All other files included in a given project were provided as starter code.

 ## files_mmap_fseek_fread